Menu Close

 • The fastest: KLIA Express (ERL).
 RM55 one way/RM100 return.
 Takes only 28 minutes.
 Check their website for latest fares and schedules.

 • The most convenient: GrabCar, which is an e-hailing app like Uber that you have to install on your phone.
-Around RM65 (not inclusive of toll).
+Around RM65 (not inclusive of toll charges).
 Pick-up and drop-off right in front of your doorstep.
-Can be cheap too, if you’re traveling in a group.
+Can be a cheap option, if you’re traveling in a group.

 • The most expensive: Taxis.
 The fare varies, depending on how wealthy and how gullible you look.

 • The CHEAPEST: Airport coaches.
-There are a few companies, charging from RM12 to RM14 one way.
+RM15 one way.

 I would definitely recommend using the airport coach.
 It is comfortable, air-conditioned, and punctual.
-If you have a lot of luggage, you can stow them in the luggage compartment.
+If you have a lot of luggage, you can stow them in the luggage compartment in the belly of the bus.
 Otherwise, there’s enough leg room for you to comfortably take your carry-on luggage on board.

 It is an express coach that will take you directly to the airport with no other stops along the way or after, so you can also take a nap in peace, without having to worry about missing your stop.